Take a breathtaking 25 minute ferry ride across the Bay from San Francisco, to the charming town of Sausalito.

 7. Stop by the free Bay Model Visitor Center.

 Drive 1.2 miles north of the Ferry Terminal to the free Bay Model Visitor Center.
 See a working, hydraulic model of the San Francisco Bay with simulations of the rising and falling tides.

 Take the shuttle from Sausalito’s Ferry Terminal to the famous Muir Woods, an ancient stand of Coastal Redwood Trees.
 To avoid disappointment book your shuttle ride or parking space at Muir Woods well in advance.
 You can’t visit Muir Woods without pre-booking a parking space.

 9. Spend an afternoon at picturesque Fort Baker.

 Fort Baker is an old army post south of Sausalito with a breathtaking setting.
 Its parade ground is encircled by Officer’s Quarters, with glorious views of the Golden Gate Bridge and San Francisco.
 It has a cluster of historic buildings, walking trails, a military defense battery, fishing pier, and the upscale Murray Circle Restaurant.The Bay Area Discovery Museum for kids has a fabulous outdoor play area at Fort Baker, with a pirate ship and tide pools.

 10. See the breathtaking Marin Headlands.

 Some of the Bay Areas most dramatic scenery is just west of Sausalito at the Marin Headlands, with rolling hills, sheer cliffs, a fascinating military history, and lighthouse.
 The main attractions are along Field Road.
-Start at the Marine Headlands visitor center to get a map.
-See the Point Bonita Lighthouse, Cold War Nike Missile Site SF88, and explore easy trails along battery defense systems.
-The lighthouse and Nike Missile Site have limited opening hours, so check ahead.
+Start at the Marin Headlands visitor center to get a map, then see the Point Bonita Lighthouse, Cold War Nike Missile Site SF88, and explore easy trails along battery defense systems.
+The lighthouse and Nike Missile Site have limited opening hours, so always check ahead.